Figurative Language Crossword Online

 What is Figurative Language?

-Figurative language is a way of using words to express ideas in a creative and imaginative manner.
+Figurative Language is a way of using words to express ideas in a creative and imaginative manner.
 Instead of stating facts directly, it uses comparisons, exaggerations, and other techniques to create vivid images and convey deeper meanings.
 This makes writing more interesting and engaging for the reader.

 Literary Devices